patapan/blockchain/README.md

 # Blockchain
-A proof of concept
+A proof of concept implementing a block chain data structure.

-Currently functions as generic block chain.
+This chain currently functions as generic, networking enabled chain of data.
 WebSockets are used for p2p communication and HTTP is used for user control.

 ##### Get blockchain